-My name is Manny Konstantakos, MD, and I’m a graduate of the Case Western Reserve School of Medicine and a board-certified orthopedic surgeon in Rockford, IL.
+My name is Manny Konstantakos, MD, and I’m a graduate of Case Western Reserve University School of Medicine and a board-certified orthopedic surgeon.
 After completing my residency in orthopedic surgery at Wright State University in Dayton, Ohio, and a fellowship in sports medicine and arthroscopic surgery at the University of Chicago, I sought to become board certified.
 I wanted to choose a certifying body not just because it was the most well-known, or the longest-standing, but because of what it actually tested us on (especially pertinent as future orthopedic surgeons).

 Fortunately, internet research led me to the American Board of Physician Specialties® (ABPS).
 Upon successful completion of the Part I written exam (a 4-hour multiple choice exam consisting of 200 clinically-relevant, real-life practice-based scenarios), candidates qualify to sit for the Part II oral exam.
 In 2018, after meeting eligibility requirements and passing these rigorous but fair exams, I became board certified in orthopedic surgery through the Board of Certification in Orthopedic Surgery (BCOS), a Member Board of the ABPS.